 You have the right to an accurate credit report.
-If you find an error on your credit report, for example, an account that doesn't belong to you, send a dispute letter to the bureau who provided that credit report.
-The credit bureau has to investigate and let you know the result within 30 to 45 days.
+If you find an error on your credit report (for example, an account that doesn't belong to you), send a dispute letter to the bureau who provided that credit report.
+The credit bureau generally has to investigate within 30 to 45 days.

 Within the first 30 days of being contacted by a debt collector, you can dispute the validity of the debt and request the collector send you proof that the debt is actually yours.
 Once the debt collector receives your written validation request, they have to cease collection efforts until they've provided you with proof of the debt.

 The statute of limitations doesn't relieve your obligation to pay a debt, and it doesn't stop collectors from trying to get you to pay.
-(It instead limits the time that debt is legally enforceable.)
+(Instead, it limits the time that debt is legally enforceable.)